If you use spreadsheets to create more than 20 purchase orders monthly, you know the process is time-consuming and error-prone.

 Though it is not a feature, a user-friendly purchase order system would help drive adoption and increase purchasing compliance.

-So along with other features, you should also evaluate the ease of use.
-This can be done through a quick demo or a quick trial.
+So, in addition to other features, you should evaluate the ease of use.
+This can be done through a quick demo or trial.

 If you’re looking for a purchase order system to help you cut back on costs and streamline your purchase order process, you might want to explore ProcureDesk.
 We have a team of experts who can walk you through how it works.
 Click here to see it in action